devadharshan-0308/Zero-Trace/README.md

 # Zero-Trace - Professional E-Waste Data Sanitization

-Welcome to Zero-Trace, a PyQt5-powered secure data sanitization platform infused with gamified environmental impact tracking and professional-grade security algorithms.
-Whether you're wiping devices, tracking CO₂ savings, or generating compliance certificates, this tool brings enterprise security and environmental responsibility into perfect harmony.
+Welcome to Zero-Trace, a PyQt5-powered secure data sanitization platform infused with gamified environmental impact tracking and professional grade security algorithms.
+Whether you're wiping devices, tracking CO2 savings, or generating compliance certificates, this tool brings enterprise security and environmental responsibility into perfect harmony.

 ## About the Project

-This project was built as a comprehensive solution for secure e-waste data sanitization, combining military-grade security standards with modern gamification and environmental impact tracking.
+This project was built as a comprehensive solution for secure e-waste data sanitization, combining military grade security standards with modern gamification and environmental impact tracking.

 We're proud to deliver a **professional grade tool** that meets NIST SP 800-88 compliance standards while making data sanitization engaging and environmentally conscious!

 ## AI-Assisted Development

-In line with modern development practices, this project leverAGES AI-assisted development workflows while maintaining full control over security-critical components.
+In line with modern development practices, this project LEVERAGES AI-assisted development workflows while maintaining full control over security-critical components.

-while the core security algorithms, compliance standards, and system architecture were fully designed by our team, development productivity was enhanced through AI collaboration — showcasing how developers can build secure, enterprise-grade applications efficiently.
+while the core security algorithms, compliance standards, and system architecture were fully designed by our team, development productivity was enhanced through AI collaboration — showcasing how developers can build secure, enterprise grade applications efficiently.

 This approach reflects real-world trends where AI assistance accelerates development while maintaining security and compliance requirements.